wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

    Extended log retention and Log forwarding to a SIEM (Security Information and Event Management) system are also available for an additional fee.

-1. Click menu "Online Support", click the Slack log to register for their Slack channel or support@akeyless.io email.
+1. Click menu "Online Support", click the Slack log to register for their email: <tt>support@akeyless.io</tt> or Slack channel.

-   PROTIP: Slack is a great way to get help from the community of users and Akeyless staff.
+   PROTIP: Most of Akeyless are based in Israel.
+So they are 7 hours ahead of the US East Coast, 10 hours ahead of the US West Coast, and 2 hours ahead of the UK.

 1. Use the Global Admin to create accounts and permissions to limit what yourself and others can do.
 Apply <strong>"Least Privilege"</strong> principles to limit the "blast radius" when credentials end up in the hands of someone malicious. <a target="_blank" href="https://www.youtube.com/watch?v=yzH5kmIHEec&list=PLhc-aRiEl_XVbq0TtqKkk3ezwI-L7tcqZ&index=7">this video about Role-Based Access Control (with API Key Authentication)</a>.